 This program integrates a student’s academic studies with career-related work experience in the private or public sector.
 Students are NOT eligible for financial aid during Co-op assignments unless they are simultaneously enrolled at Clemson University for at least six hours.
 Co-op students with academic recruiting scholarships who maintain eligibility may request that their scholarships be deferred for their co-op semesters and receive stipends in a later semester not to exceed eight semesters or they may receive the stipend during a summer if enrolled full-time (12 hours) depending on Co-op schedules.
 However, they may receive only two stipends per award year and should schedule work assignments to receive the maximum benefits.
 Details are available from the Cooperative Education Office, located in the Michelin Career Center, third floor of the Hendrix Student Center, or at clemson.edu/coop or from Financial Aid in Sikes Hall.

 Army ROTC and Air Force ROTC offers two-, three- and four-year scholarships that pay tuition and fees, books and laboratory expenses.
 In addition, a monthly stipend of $250 to $400 is paid directly to scholarship recipients.
 For more information about Army ROTC, call 864-656-4912, visit Johnstone Hall (next to the Student Post Office) or go online to Army ROTC.
 For Air Force ROTC information, call 864-656-3254, visit 300 Tillman Hall or go online to Air Force ROTC.
-Please be aware that some ROTC programs may affect other scholarship funding, especially merit non-resident or merit out-of-state scholarships, that you may have been offered from Clemson University.
+Please be aware federal ROTC programs, e.g. Unlimited, will affect other scholarship funding, especially recruiting scholarships like the Non-Resident Merit Scholarship or Grant.
 Please follow up with the Financial Aid Office in Sikes Hall for specifics concerning your scholarships.